Pylons/pyramid/docs/narr/viewconfig.rst

         config.scan()
         return config.make_wsgi_app()

-In this case, the ``application/json`` view should always be selected in cases where it is otherwise ambiguous.
+Now, the ``application/json`` view should always be preferred in cases where the client wasn't clear.

 .. index::
     single: default accept ordering